BeRo1985/pasvulkan/docs/renderer_design.md

 * **GPU Driven:** Performs culling directly on the GPU, avoiding CPU bottlenecks and costly GPU-CPU data transfers (read-backs).
 * **Efficient for Many Objects:** Scales well with a high number of potential occludees.
 * **Handles Dynamic Scenes:** By regenerating the Hi-Z buffer each frame (or frequently), it correctly handles moving occluders and occludees.
-* **Conservative:** The use of bounding boxes and minimum depth values in the Hi-Z buffer ensures that objects are generally not culled incorrectly.
+* **Conservative:** The use of bounding spheres and minimum depth values in the Hi-Z buffer ensures that objects are generally not culled incorrectly.
 False negatives are rare or even completely avoided when implemented correctly.
 However, the technique may occasionally classify occluded objects as visible, resulting in false positives.
 This is acceptable and even preferable, since rendering a few unnecessary objects (overdraw) is safer than missing visible ones.
 * **No Latency:** Because no reprojection is involved, the Hi-Z buffer accurately reflects with the current frame's geometry at all times.
 This offers a key advantage over older Hi-Z techniques based on reprojection but following a similar overall concept, which could suffer from latency and precision loss in scenarios involving high-velocity motion, object transformations or rapid geometric alterations.
 By directly deriving the Hi-Z buffer from the present frame, this approach ensures real-time, accurate occlusion without the artifacts inherent in reprojecting previous depth data, crucial for maintaining visual fidelity in demanding scenarios.

 ### Disadvantages

 * **Overhead:** Requires a Z-prepass (adds draw calls) and compute resources for Hi-Z generation and the query pass.
 May not be beneficial in simple scenes where occlusion is minimal, but it doesn't hurt either on modern GPUs as they can handle it well.
 * **Memory Usage:** The Hi-Z buffer requires additional memory, especially for high-resolution textures.
 This can be a concern on lower-end hardware or when many mip levels are used.
-* **Potential Inaccuracy:** Testing against bounding boxes and/or bounding spheres is an approximation, where objects might be marked visible even if technically occluded, especially with complex shapes or poorly fitting bounding boxes.
+* **Potential Inaccuracy:** Testing against bounding spheres is an approximation, where objects might be marked visible even if technically occluded, especially with complex elongated shapes or poorly fitting bounding spheres.
 However, this conservative approach is intended to prevent false negatives, making the resulting false positives generally acceptable in real-time rendering, unlike false negatives which would indicate incorrect implementations.
 * **Complexity:** Implementation requires careful handling of coordinate spaces, depth precision, and GPU synchronization.

 ### Conclusion